 Italians have been making and eating orecchiette for almost 700 years and the way this pasta is made has changed very little in all that time!
 I just love food with history, don’t you?

-In the same way that Parma ham originally comes from Parma and Gorgonzola cheese comes from Gorgonzola, almost every traditional pasta shape has a hometown in Italy, the place where it was invented or first started to become popular (even if it isn’t named after the place).
+In the same way that Parma ham originally comes from Parma and Gorgonzola cheese comes from Gorgonzola, almost every traditional pasta shape has a hometown in Italy.
+By this I mean, the place where it was invented or first started to become popular (even if it isn’t named after the place).
 As a result, a lot of pasta types have traditional ways of being served using locally grown ingredients from the area or region they came from.

 Traditional orecchiette recipes!

 In Puglia, orecchiette are traditionally cooked with broccoli rabe (rapini) known as ‘cima di rapa’ in Italian.
 This slightly bitter leafy vegetable is extremely popular in Italy, especially in Lazio, Puglia and Campania, all regions where it is grown.
 However, orecchiette are also served with normal broccoli as well as with cauliflower, and other vegetables.
 Many of these vegetable recipes are based on just vegetables sautéed in extra virgin olive oil, of which Puglia is the largest producer in Italy.

 The size of orecchiette in Puglia may be different depending on the place the pasta is made and the ingredients being used.
 Larger ones are often eaten with vegetables.
 Much smaller ones are served with a meat sauce or ragù or tomato sauce with tiny meatballs.
 This is a very typical Sunday dish on Pugliese tables.